-Some risk factors for heart disease you can control and some you cannot.
+Some risk factors for heart disease are under your control and some are not.
 Coronary artery disease causes roughly 1.2 million heart attacks each year, and more than forty percent of those suffering from a heart attack will die.
 Even more worrisome, 335,000 people with heart attacks will die in an emergency department or before ever reaching the hospital.
 According to the American Heart Association, over 7 million Americans have suffered a heart attack in their lifetime.

 What Are the Risk Factors for Heart Disease?

 There are several risk factors for heart disease; some are controllable, others are not.
 Uncontrollable risk factors include:

 - Male sex

 - Older age

 - Race (African Americans, American Indians, and Mexican Americans are more likely to have heart disease than Caucasians)

 Still, there are many heart disease risk factors that can be controlled.
 By making changes in your lifestyle, you can actually reduce your risk for heart disease.
 Controllable risk factors include:

 What Can I Do to Lower My Risk of Heart Disease?

 Making changes in your lifestyle is a proven method for reducing your risk of heart disease.
 While there are no guarantees that a heart-healthy lifestyle will keep heart disease away, these changes will certainly improve your health in other ways, such as improving your physical and emotional well being.
 Also, because some risk factors are related to others, making changes in one area can benefit other areas.